wdi-red-coral/project-4-prompt/README.md

 # ![GA Logo](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# Project #3: React Application
+# Project #4: Full Stack Application

 ## Overview:

-Your team will be creating a front end application using React.
+Your team will be creating a full stack application for a real business client!

 **You will be working as a team for this project**, everyone must contribute.
 If 1 person does not contribute or 1 person does all the work then the entire team will fail the project requirements.
 If you pair program then please include the other persons github name in the commit.